HarryGaming-Dev/easyFormJS/README.md

 # easyFormJS
-A small library to create easily forms.
+A small library to create forms more easily.

 \- more information soon™️ -